Theophanes is a New-England-based blogger, traveler, writer, photographer, sculptor, and lover of cats.

-Gardens can be places of great peace and tranquility or they can be places of endless frustration.
+Gardens can be places of great peace and tranquility, or they can be places of endless frustration.
 It really depends on who you are and what you're doing.
-In this article I wanted to approach a topic seldom spoken about, which is using plants to very quietly annoy someone.
+In this article, I wanted to approach a topic seldom spoken about—using plants to very quietly annoy someone.

 There are many plants out there that are toxic enough to kill, but I'm a prankster, not a serial killer, so we'll be talking about far less deadly species and what kind of people they'd make the perfect gifts for.